How to Stay Healthy in An Age of Technology

 Furthermore there is evidence that being sat all day can be particularly debilitating for your back and be the direct cause of many back-related problems and there are even those who suggest being sat all day can cause issues with respiration, deep vein thrombosis and many more worrying conditions.

 To stay healthy, you need to work into your schedule a chance to have a break from your computer screen every so often, even if it is just to visit the lavatory, have a drink, or take a brisk walk around the office.
-Ensure your chair is ergonomically designed, to offer you crucial support and while sitting, take time to exercise the muscles in your legs, very much as you are advised to do when sat on a long plane journey (Idol lash blog).
+Ensure your chair is ergonomically designed, to offer you crucial support and while sitting, take time to exercise the muscles in your legs, very much as you are advised to do when sat on a long plane journey.

-Technology has played a key role in improving our understanding of fitness and there are now many ways you can utilise technology to keep you fit (lifecell cream is fully explained on this website).
+Technology has played a key role in improving our understanding of fitness and there are now many ways you can utilise technology to keep you fit.
 Many people who enjoy jogging or walking will find that an MP3 Music player is the perfect accompaniment on their training, while if you prefer to exercise at home, you can use games consoles, such as the Wii, Xbox 360 and PlayStation 3 to help improve fitness levels thanks to a wide number of different interactive games that will get you up and about.

 In terms of diet, the crucial thing to stay fit in this technological age is to understand that a typical ‘western’ diet is high in saturated fats and sugars and these are the fitness wreckers that can stymie even the best fitness program.

 You can and must supplement the work you do at work, at home or at the gym by eating a healthy diet, cutting down on the sweet, sugary and fatty processed foods, and eating foods that are lower in these poor nutrients, but which contain more of the nutrients, vitamins and minerals the body needs to work faster and harder for longer (read a range of yeastrol here).